groboclown/tern-scheduler/README.md

 # Tern - That Flocking Scheduler

-Tern aims to be a clusterable scheduling service, able to provide reliability and high availability in the scheduling service.
+Tern aims to be a cluster-friendly scheduling service, able to provide reliability and high availability in the scheduling service.

 It can run as an add-in library, a stand-alone application, or as a REST API application running with Express.